ayeshawaheed7/customer-management/README.md

 One of the key features of the Customer Management service is the Register Customer functionality.
 The process involves:

 - **Fraud Check:** When a customer attempts to register, the Customer Service uses Feign Client to communicate with the Fraud Service, verifying the customer's legitimacy.
 This step is crucial to detect and prevent fraudulent activities.
-- **Notification:** Once the Fraud Service confirms that the customer is not flagged as fraudulent, the Customer Service sends a notification via the Notification Service to inform the customer of their registration status.
+- **Notification:** Once the Fraud Service confirms that the customer is not flagged as fraudulent, the Customer Service publishes an event to notify the Notification Service.
+The Notification Service then sends a notification to the customer.
 - **Registration:** Following the successful fraud check and notification, the Customer Service proceeds with the registration process, storing the customer’s data in the database.
-- **Integration:** The integration between Customer Service, Fraud Service, and Notification Service ensures a secure, efficient, and reliable registration process, maintaining the integrity of our customer base and enhancing the user experience.
+- **Integration:** The integration between Customer Service, Fraud Service, and Notification Service is partially event-driven.
+Notifications are managed via events for a decoupled and reliable process.
+However, Customer Service and Fraud Service still use Feign Client for synchronous communication.
+Idempotency keys in event handling ensure data integrity and enhance the user experience, while the event-driven approach improves scalability and reduces dependencies.

 ## Detailed Overview
 For a more in-depth understanding of our project, including detailed architecture, best practices, and technical implementation, please visit our GitHub Wiki.